Financial-Times/n-flow-ft-content/readme.md

+# Unmaintained

+These definitions are usable, but not planned to be updated past `content_2017-12-04`.
+New projects will probably be using Typescript anyway.

 # n-flow-ft-content

 Flow type definition for a piece of FT content, as represented in Elastic Search.
 Automatically generated on publish from the ES mappings.